CloudCannon/reader/README.md

 > The `url` is used to build the `url` field for items in the collection.
 Similar to permalink in many SSGs.
 Can be a string or a function.
 Defaults to `''`.
 >
 > Functions are are supported with `.js` or `.cjs` files.
-Given file path, parsed file content and an object with filters and the `buildUrl` function as arguments.
+Given file path, parsed file content and an object with filters, the `buildUrl` function and the `collection_config` entry as arguments.
 The return value should be the slash-prefixed URL string.
 >
 > ```javascript
-> url: (filePath, content, { filters, buildUrl }) => {
+> url: (filePath, content, { filters, buildUrl, collectionConfig }) => {
 >   if (content.permalink) {
 >     // Returns a lower case permalink front matter field
 >     return filters.lowercase(content.permalink);
 >   }
 >
->   // Falls back to processing a url string
+>   // Falls back to processing a default url template
+>   // Takes filePath, content, and a collections_config entry
->   return buildUrl(filePath, content, '/[slug]/');
+>   return buildUrl(filePath, content, { ...collectionsConfig, url: '/[slug]/' });
 > }
 > ```
 >